 If you have some serious cash to drop, consider the Tinker Bell Tree House from Tiny Town Studios.
 It's technically cheating, as the structure is centered on a tree made of concrete, but it's hard to argue with the final product.
 From the outside, it looks like a house straight out of the shire surrounded by an ample deck.
 Inside, there's enough room for five kids to have a backyard campout, along with running water and electric lights.

-If an easy set-up is your top priority, this instant treehouse is the way to go.
-It mounts directly to a tree trunk, doesn't require any branches for support, and can allegedly be set-up in two hours.
+If an easy set-up is your top priority (and you don't want to spend your kid's college fund on lumber), this instant treehouse is the way to go.
+It mounts directly to a tree trunk, doesn't require any branches for support, requires zero two-by-fours, and can allegedly be set-up in two hours.
 Its 4-foot by 4-foot floor can hold a couple of kids up to eight feet off the ground.
-While it may not look like a traditional treehouse, it will give kids that same magical feeling of being tucked away in the trees.
+While it may not look like a traditional treehouse, it will give kids that same magical feeling of being tucked away in the foliage.

 The Best Treehouse Plans